code4lib/2016.code4lib.org/README.md

 [Jekyll](http://jekyllrb.com) is a Rails gem that generates static websites from markdown, HTML, and other formats.
 See the [official Jekyll documentation](http://jekyllrb.com/docs/home/) for details.

-We also recommend checking out the [Jekyll cheat sheet's Tags and Filters page](http://jekyll.pygmeeweb.com/tests/).

 ## Contributing